-Given the influence of Understanding by Design on US education there is a greater emphasis of transferring learning between “subjects” in (good) US curriculum models.
+Given the influence of Understanding by Design on US education there is a greater emphasis on transferring learning between “subjects” in (good) US curriculum models.
 Thus drawing Standards from across academic disciplines is more commonly part of the predominant model of curriculum development in the US than is the case in the UK.
-Subsequently it is not alien to US teachers to use ISTE Standards in their curriculum mapping as using standards and benchmarks from a range of disciplines is considered best practice.
+Subsequently, it is not alien to US teachers to use ISTE Standards in their curriculum mapping as using standards and benchmarks from a range of disciplines are considered best practice.

 I am sure there are examples of outstanding practice but more often than not I suspect that the average High School teacher is more conscious of the demands upon them to prepare students for terminal examinations than any other aspect of their roles and responsibilities.
 After all when it comes to performance management teachers are expected to justify the results of the students they have taught, in their particular subject discipline.
 Again my criticisms aren’t of technology/computing per se but more of the established norms of pedagogy, practice and assessment procedures.

 There is more hope at Elementary and Middle School (Key Stage 3) though as the pressures of terminal examinations and/or high stakes testing are not as omnipresent.
 The opportunities for the transfer of learning and an assessment methodology involving performance tasks are more abundant.
 I read recently though that Human Rights education is infrequently taught in UK schools, and that the reason for this is that teachers do not consider that their university education had prepared them to deliver the content of such a course.
 Perhaps this problem affects the realm of computing too?
 How many UK schools were properly prepared to integrate the demands of the revised National Curriculum into their academic programs and where they have done so how good is the quality of teaching and learning?